tldraw/tldraw/README.md

 tldraw's source code and distributed packages are provided under the non-commercial [tldraw license](https://github.com/tldraw/tldraw/blob/master/LICENSE.md).

 This license does not permit commercial use.
-If you wish to use tldraw in a commercial product or enterpsie, you will need to purchase a commercial license.
+If you wish to use tldraw in a commercial product or enterprise, you will need to purchase a commercial license.
 To obtain a commercial license, please contact us at [hello@tldraw.com](mailto:hello@tldraw.com).

 To learn more, see our [license](https://tldraw.dev/community/license) page.